uezekiel-mufin/Hello_microverse/README.md

 ### Install

-- Install this project with: Node package manager (NPM)
+- Install this project with Node package manager (NPM)

 ### Deployment